 On January 5th, 2018 approximately 52 % of Ainsworth Game Technology Limited ("Ainsworth") were acquired.
 In the course of the acquisition control was gained over the operation of Ainsworth and the acquired assets and assumed liabilities had to be identified and evaluated as of that date.
 For the valuation the company primarily used market prices and discounted cash flows based on the latest forecasts valid at acquisition date.
 For more information please refer to section "(5) Company Acquisitions in 2018" in the Notes.
 The identification and valuation of the assets and liabilities were based on significant management estimates.
 In addition, the underlying forecasts are subject to considerable uncertainties.
-Due to those facts and the significance of the
+Due to those facts and the significance of the acquired assets and assumed liabilities for the consolidated financial statements of NOVOMATIC AG we identified the acquisition of Ainsworth as a key matter for our audit.

 We verified, that all significant assets and liabilities were identified and evaluated.
 We critically examined the assumptions underlying the forecasts, reviewed the calculation models used for the different assets and liabilities and conducted a plausibility check for the discount rates.
 Where market prices were used as valuation benchmarks, we verified those benchmarks with publicly available information and internal documents.
-We investigated the gualification of the valuation expert appointed by NOVOMATIC.
+We investigated the qualification of the valuation expert appointed by NOVOMATIC.